 But the CEO of an Alabama community health center believes that expansion and preparation are synonymous.
 And he argues that further investment in those front-line defenses saves not only lives but money.

 Cahaba Medical Care, a CHC based in Centreville, Alabama, operates 26 clinics in largely underserved communities, both rural and urban.
 John Waits, its CEO and a family physician, is a strong advocate for Medicaid expansion.
-His clinics see patients regardless of whether they can pay.
+Like Cabin Creek, his clinics see patients regardless of whether they can pay.
 But there are limits on what CHCs’ budgets permit them to provide, and the burden of treating the uninsured reverberates through the health care system.

 The evidence is clear in the states that have expanded Medicaid, Waits said, that if people have “a viable way to present to community health centers and doctor’s offices … they get preventive care, they get chronic-disease care and we avoid many, many unnecessary hospital admissions and ER visits.”